 Many people with DS require support and advocacy in making medical and legal decisions.
-The Mental Capacity Act should be followed in these cases, which states that the treatment of incapacitous adults should be in their best interests and necessary.
+The Mental Capacity Act should be followed in these cases, which states that the treatment of adults who are deemed not to have capacity regarding treatment decisions, should be in their best interests and necessary.